 Too much fat in the blood

-Doctors now recognise that there is a particular pattern of raised blood fats that put people at risk of metabolic syndrome.
+Doctors now recognise that there is a particular pattern of raised blood fats that put people at risk of metabolic syndrome and heart disease.
 They sometimes refer to this as dyslipidaemia.

 The main type of fat that is higher than normal is triglyceride.
 These high levels of triglycerides often go hand in hand with low amounts of a kind of cholesterol called HDL cholesterol.
 Some doctors refer to this as “good cholesterol”.